If You're the Plaintiff ... Filing Your Lawsuit

 Here are some examples of various statutes of limitations:

 - Personal injury — Two years from the date of the injury.
-If the injury isn't immediately discovered, two years from the date it is discovered.
+If the injury is not immediately discovered, it is two years from the date it is discovered or should have been discovered.
 A minor has two years from his or her 18th birthday to file a case.

 - Oral contract — Two years from the date the contract is broken.